Skip to main content

 RSI Momentum CheckUses the RSI indicator to see if the market is overextended.Helps avoid buying when everyone's already bought (overbought) or selling when everyone's already sold (oversold).

-Support & Resistance ConfluenceWaits for the EMA signal to happen near a key chart level.Signals that align with these historic price levels are often much more powerful.
+Support & Resistance ConfluenceWaits for the EMA signal to happen near a key chart level.Signals that align with historic price levels are often much more powerful.

-Candle Pattern WatchObserves the individual candlesticks forming at the crossover point.Looks for patterns like a bullish engulfing or a hammer, which show a clear shift in pressure right at the trigger moment.
+Candle Pattern WatchObserves the individual candlesticks forming at the crossover point.Looks for patterns like a bullish engulfing or a hammer, which show a clear shift in pressure at the trigger moment.

 Pineify Website